-The Spark small business grant and career training programs will fuel new business and employment opportunities in the mortgage industry with an initial focus on underrepresented populations.
+The Spark small business grant programs will fuel new growth and employment opportunities in the wholesale mortgage industry.

 What is the Spark Small Business Grant Program?

-The Spark small business grant is designed to provide opportunities for entrepreneurs in the wholesale mortgage industry.
-The goal of the business grant is to provide additional resources to better equip new brokers with the tools they need to set up a successful business.
-Recipients can use the grant for marketing, technology, licensing, office expenses, and more to offset the costs of opening a brokerage or growing their businesses.
+The Spark small business grant is designed to provide opportunities for retail mortgage professionals interested in becoming Broker Owners in the wholesale mortgage industry.
+The goal of the business grant is to provide additional resources to better equip new wholesale brokers with the tools they need to set up a successful independent mortgage business.
+Recipients can use the grant for marketing, technology, licensing, office expenses, and more to offset the costs of opening a new wholesale brokerage.
 The grant also provides additional support from the Association of Independent Mortgage Experts (AIME) and the broker community to help the recipients build sustainable business models for any market environment.

 How to Prepare a Business PlanRead More